 Save Money This Summer by Saving Water

-With summer fast approaching and the weather heating up, it's only natural that you are going to want to run the air conditioner more, water the garden more often to save the plants and let the kids play under the sprinkler too cool off.
+Summer fast approaching and the weather heating up, it's only natural that you are going to want to run the air conditioner more, water the garden more often to save the plants and let the kids play under the sprinkler too cool off.
 But all these things cost money and we all know our water and electricity bills go up in the summer months.
 But there are a few simple things you can do to save water around the house during summer, without sacrificing any of the summer fun.

 Outdoor Water Saving Tips